Pier 35 Selected as Location for Planned East River Floating Pool

 Public officials have framed + POOL as an initiative that builds on other swim-safety related measures.
 In June, Mayor Adams announced that $1 billion in improvements will be going towards NYC’s public pools over the course of five years.

 That investment–dubbed “Let’s Swim NYC” and conducted in partnership with the city’s Parks Department–intends to capitalize on similar mayoral efforts to alleviate a dire lifeguard shortage.
-Outside of hiking wages to attract lifeguard recruits, the city has begun using drone technology to spot struggling swimmers, which has sparked concerns from some privacy advocates.
+Outside of hiking wages to attract lifeguard recruits, the city has begun using drone technology to spot struggling swimmers, sparking concerns from some privacy advocates.

 In marked contrast to investments such as Let’s Swim NYC, Adams also cut funding for the city’s universal and free second-grade swim program last November, after he claimed that he had to close a $7 billion city budget deficit.
 The program had been allocated just over $5 million in the city’s budget just months before.
 While many programs were restored in the fiscal 2025 budget, the second-grade swim program was not one of them.